I am so excited to share this project with you today. I repurposed an old sideboard cabinet into a Kitchen Island.

 It was attached using wood glue and nails.

 Next, he constructed a new top using pre-cut panels from the Home Depot.
+These panels are easy to use solid wood panels.

 He also constructed two shelving pieces.
 It took a total of 3 panels.
 One would be used where the drawers were missing, and the other on the bottom.